govuk-one-login/data-vocab/code-generators/java-types/README.md

 ## Publish Maven artifact

-You can publish the generated sources as a Maven artifact.
+You can publish the generated types as a Maven artifact.

 > **Note**
 > To set the version of the artifact, set the `version` Gradle property.